 To take good care of myself means to CREATE.
 Creating, to me, is more than painting, writing, or playing an instrument; creating takes whatever shape we choose, and it means to express ourselves.

-I always thought of myself as a creative person, yet I really suck at painting, and, as my husband likes to remind me on many occasions, I have no sense of rhythm.
+I always thought of myself as a creative person, yet I really suck at painting, and, as my husband likes to remind me on many occasions that I have no sense of rhythm.
 I do remember being completely confused by the metronome that my piano teacher introduced me to at some stage.
 It looked cool, but what did it have to do with me playing piano, really?

 Only during my last episode of feeling stuck and hopeless, I realised that being creative does not end with any of these things.
 It goes beyond a character trait.
 It doesn’t even matter if you think of yourself of someone who loves maths more than drama classes.